galetskaya/Homework4_GB-/Introduction.md

 * to reapeat the lecture material
 * to have a practice with GIT and its commands
 * to have some practice with MarkDown
-* to make Timur busy
+* to keep Timur busy
 * something else probably, but nothing pops up in my head yet

 <font size="1"> Remark: this project was written in english not because I am showing off, but because my macbook has danish keyboard and it is a little bit of suffering to use it in russian.</font>